Global Trade and Investment

 The expanding influx of foreign investments in U.S. real estate has drawn the attention of three key U.S. Senators amid national security concerns.

-New Details Emerge on Legislative Proposal to Modernize CFIUS Process06.23/Blog
+• New Details Emerge on Legislative Proposal to Modernize CFIUS Process

 A bipartisan group in Congress is working to modernize the Committee on Foreign Investment in the United States (CFIUS) review process due to increased foreign direct investment and perceived threats to national security.
 The proposed legislation would focus on nations posing the greatest threat and give CFIUS clearer authority to review investments.

-EU Proposes Significant Changes to Anti-Money Laundering Laws03.09/Blog
+• EU Proposes Significant Changes to Anti-Money Laundering Laws

 Earlier this year, European law makers approved important amendments to the EU’s Anti-Money Laundering (AML) Directive that would implement new rules to combat money-laundering, terrorism financing and tax evasion.